adrido/minetest-mapper-cpp/doc/manual.rst

 ``--colors <file>``
 ...................
-	Specify the name of the 'colors.txt' file to use.
+	Specify the location and name of the 'colors.txt' file to use.

 	See `Colors and Nodes Files`_ and `Colors.txt Syntax`_.

-	Minetestmapper will attempt to automatically find a suitable colors.txt file.
+	By default, minetestmapper will attempt to automatically find a suitable colors.txt file.
 See `Colors Files Search Locations`_.

 ``--cornergeometry <geometry>``